calebareeveso/AIPRAgent/README.md

 # User Guide for PR Agents

 This guide provides a comprehensive overview of the **AI Media Coverage Reporter**, an automated tool designed to streamline the process of generating media coverage reports.
-By simply sending an email, you can receive a detailed PDF report with screenshots, AI analysis, and website analytics.
+By simply sending an email, you can receive a detailed PDF report with screenshots and AI analysis.

 ---